If you want to get the most from your saddle, you have to focus on three important factors:

 - Choosing the right saddle depending on your riding styles, bike types, budget, and personal preferences

-- And third one is fitting your saddle accurately
+- And the third one is fitting your saddle accurately

 In this article, I will give you a complete guideline on how to fit your saddle perfectly.
-If you have any opinion or feedback to this article, input it in the comment section.
+If you have any opinion or feedback on this article, input it in the comment section.

 Step 1.
 Get your accurate saddle height

-Wrong saddle height give birth of the following consequences:
+Wrong saddle height gives birth to the following consequences: